enova003/cs432-assignments-ODU/HW3/HW3-report.md

 ```

 # References
-* Python - How to count items in JSON data <https://stackoverflow.com/questions/27315472/how-to-count-items-in-json-data>
+* Python - How to count items in JSON data, <https://stackoverflow.com/questions/27315472/how-to-count-items-in-json-data>